COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Delaware/README_DE.md

 08/1/2024: Made filename updates.
 08/30/2024: Added code for 2024 data.
 11/08/2024: Recleaned data based on files received from data request.
+11/17/2024: Incorporated 2015 sci/soc data that was not available by data request.